ItsSVK/chatme/README.md

 **Made with ❤️ for anonymous chatting**

-🌍 Connect with strangers worldwide • 💬 Chat anonymously • 🚀 Built with modern tech
+🌍 Connect worldwide • 💬 Chat anonymously • 🚀 Built with modern tech

+⭐ **Star this repo if you find it helpful!**

 </div>